mmazzarolo/mmazzarolo.com/content/blog/2019-10-28-alfred-jira-search-workflow/index.md

 ---

 I can't stand Jira slowness.
-To me, the worst part of it is using Jira cloud's sluggish UI to search for a ticket.
+To me, the worst part of it is using Jira cloud's sluggish UI when I'm looking for a specific ticket.
 That's why yesterday I created an Alfred workflow to search for Jira tickets.

 ![](/images/jira-multi.png)